blaze-slider/blaze-slider/website/docs/installation.md

 # Installation

-Blaze slider can either be used as an NPM module for modern web app or just by including it's JS and CSS files for traditional websites
+Blaze slider can either be used as an NPM module or just by including it's JS and CSS files on your website

 ## Installing NPM module